massimo-rizzoli/feature-tracker/README.md

 #### With Pyenv (Recommended)

-Install pytnon 3.9.7 with pyenv
+Install python 3.9.7 with pyenv

 ```
 pyenv install 3.9.7